-- The Union shall establish protocols to ensure priority dispatch of H2H Canada registrants in response to employer dispatch requests, in recognition, appreciation and respect for the service to Canada of H2H Canada registrants, and communicate such protocols to the employer or employers bound by the Collective Agreement. - The Union or the joint apprenticeship training committee [insert correct name of committee from the collective agreement], as may be appropriate, shall establish provisions with its apprenticeship intakes to include H2H Canada registrants. - The Employer may directly hire H2H Canada registrants, subject to the following conditions:
+- The Union shall establish protocols to ensure priority dispatch of H2H Canada registrants in response to employer dispatch requests, in recognition, appreciation and respect for the service to Canada of H2H Canada registrants, and communicate such protocols to the employer or employers bound by the Collective Agreement. - The Union or the joint apprenticeship training committee [insert correct name of committee from the collective agreement], as may be appropriate, shall establish provisions with its apprenticeship intakes to include H2H Canada registrants.

-- a) The Union shall be notified of the name and contact information of each person so hired, and of the position/appointment being filled, forthwith upon employing each; and - b) Such direct hires may not exceed 1 hire per calendar year or 5% of all hires in a calendar year (whichever is the greater) within the scope of the Collective Agreement; and - c) Persons so hired must make application to join the Union, which shall make union membership available to the person so hired, and pay the usual dues and assessments required of persons employed pursuant to the Collective Agreement; and - d) The Employer shall forthwith cause the person so hired to be indentured as an apprentice, where it is possible to do so. - 4 Additional hires of H2H Canada registrants may be mutually agreed between the Union and the Employer. - This Letter of Understanding shall be attached to and form part of the Collective Agreement.
+- The Employer may directly hire H2H Canada registrants, subject to the following conditions: - a) The Union shall be notified of the name and contact information of each person so hired, and of the position/appointment being filled, forthwith upon employing each; and - b) Such direct hires may not exceed 1 hire per calendar year or 5% of all hires in a calendar year (whichever is the greater) within the scope of the Collective Agreement; and - c) Persons so hired must make application to join the Union, which shall make union membership available to the person so hired, and pay the usual dues and assessments required of persons employed pursuant to the Collective Agreement; and - d) The Employer shall forthwith cause the person so hired to be indentured as an apprentice, where it is possible to do so. - 4 Additional hires of H2H Canada registrants may be mutually agreed between the Union and the Employer. - 5 This Letter of Understanding shall be attached to and form part of the Collective Agreement.

-All of which is agreed this 9th day of December 2022
+All of which is agreed this 3rd day of April 2025

-For the Association: For the Union

-Original Signature on File Original Signature on File

-Joe McFadyen President, CLRA Ken Coghill Business Manager, Local Union #1
+For the Association: For the Union Original Signature on File Original Signature on File Joe McFadyen President, CLRA Ken Coghill Business Manager, Local Union #1

-Original Signature on File

-Chris Copeland President, Local Union #1

-Letter of Understanding Re: Competitive Initiative (CI) Process
+Letter of Understanding: Competitive Initiative (CI) Process